r4victor/syncabook/README.md

 * While it is not required to have a one-to-one correspondence between text and audio files (i.e. the splitting can be done differently), as the practice shows, it's not always possible to achieve a satisfying quality of synchronization and if it is possible, one may need to know the appropriate alignment parameters.
 Therefore, it is recommended to split text in such a way as to match audio.
+* **syncabook** identifies text fragments in XHTML files by looking for tags with attributes of the form `id="f[0-9]+"` ([see an example](https://github.com/r4victor/afaligner/blob/master/tests/resources/shakespeare/text_complete/p001.xhtml)).
+If you use the `to_xhtml` command to produce XHTML files from plaintext, they will contain the proper tags automatically.
+If you use your own XHTML files, you'll need to modify them to contain the tags with `id` attributes.